top of page

 The last and final adventure was hiking Murray Canyon in Aqua Caliente Reservation.

-The waterfall at the end of the hike was flowing and that's what makes this hike special in the springtime.
-Another great visit with these two adventurers.
+The waterfall at the hike's end was flowing, which is what makes this hike unique in the spring.
+Another wonderful visit with these two adventurers.

 April marks the onset of quiet times in the neighborhood.
 The last of the citrus has been picked and no one is out on the back patios.
 In our block facing Mallard Creek, only 3 of the 8 homes are still occupied; most of the snowbirds have returned home.
 We are one of the last to leave in May.